 Restricted to non-radio-television-film majors.
-Study of the way meaning is structured and perceived in film, television, and digital/interactive media; introduction to basic storytelling techniques in multiple media formats.
-Includes viewing and analysis of movies, television series, video games, and various other media narratives.
-Three lecture hours and two and one-half hours of film screenings a week for one semester.
+Three lecture hours a week for one semester.
 Only one of the following may be counted: Radio-Television-Film 301D, 304, 317.

 RTF 304D.
 Introduction to Film Production.

 Explore the fundamentals of film, television, and digital production concepts and techniques.
 Three lecture hours and three laboratory hours a week for one semester.
 Radio-Television-Film 304D and 318 may not both be counted.